List on Bids44 →

 Essential Checks

-- Check for oil leaks: Look closely around the engine block, fork seals, and under the bike for any signs of oil drips or residue.
-Leaks can be expensive to fix.
+3. Check for oil leaks—Carefully inspect around the engine casing, fork seals, and under the bike for any signs of oil drips or residue.

-- Ride for 15+ minutes: Pay attention to vibrations, smooth gear shifts, clutch slip (RPM climbs but speed doesn’t), and handling.
-Test at various speeds.
+9. Ride for 15+ minutes—Pay attention to vibrations, smooth gear shifts, clutch slip (RPM climbs but speed doesn’t), and overall handling.
+Test all ride modes if available.

-- Check frame for bends or welding marks: Carefully inspect the main frame, especially around the steering head and swingarm.
-Any inconsistencies, repainting, or crude welding marks indicate a past accident.
+11. Check frame for bends or welding marks—Carefully inspect the frame, especially around the steering head and swingarm pivot, for any signs of repair, repainting, or misalignment, which indicate a past accident.

 Insider Checks

-THE COLD ENGINE COLOR TEST.
-Before the seller even thinks about starting the bike, quickly glance at the exhaust pipe tip.
-A dry, greyish colour is healthy.
-Black oily soot means the engine is running rich or burning oil.
-White crusty deposits could signal a coolant leak, which is critical for a liquid-cooled engine like the Himalayan 450.
-Do this before it gets hot, as exhaust heat burns off evidence.
+THE COLD ENGINE COLOR TEST (₹2,000-₹10,000 repair): Before the seller starts the bike, look closely at the exhaust pipe tip.
+A dry, light grey colour is ideal.
+If it’s black and oily, the bike might be running rich or burning oil.
+White crusty deposits could indicate a coolant leak, especially on a liquid-cooled engine like the Sherpa 450.
+Don’t let them start it until you’ve checked this, as heat burns off evidence.

-THE STEERING HEAD BEARING TEST.
-Stand in front of the bike, hold both ends of the handlebar firmly, and rock the front wheel forward and backward (not side to side).
-Listen and feel for any “clunk” or a “notch” feeling in the steering.
+THE STEERING HEAD BEARING TEST (₹2,000-₹4,000 repair): Stand in front of the bike, hold both handlebar ends firmly, and rock the front wheel forward and backward (not side to side).
+Feel for any “clunk” or “notch” in the steering.
 If you feel it, the steering head bearings are worn.
-This can cause dangerous wobbling at highway speeds and costs ₹3,000-₹5,000 to fix.
+This causes instability and wobble at highway speeds—it’s dangerous and needs fixing.

-THE CLUTCH SLIP TEST.
-During your test ride, get the bike into its highest gear (6th) at a relatively low speed (say, 40-50 kmph).
-Then, open the throttle hard.
-If the engine RPM climbs rapidly but the bike’s speed doesn’t increase proportionally, your clutch plates are slipping.
-This means a clutch plate replacement, which can set you back ₹3,500-₹5,500 depending on parts and labour.
+THE CLUTCH SLIP TEST (₹3,000-₹5,000 repair): During your test ride, get into the highest gear (6th) at a relatively low speed (around 40-50 kmph) and then open the throttle hard.
+If the engine RPM climbs rapidly but the bike’s speed doesn’t increase proportionally, the clutch plates are slipping.
+This means a clutch plate replacement is due.

 Common Scams to Watch For (India 2026)

-Fake Service Records.
-Some sellers present fake service books with local mechanic stamps.
-Always call the authorized Royal Enfield service centre with the bike’s chassis number to verify the service history.
-They can confirm if the services were actually performed and what work was done.
+Fake Service Records: Some sellers present service booklets with stamps from local mechanics, making them appear like authorized service.
+Call the Royal Enfield authorized service centre with the chassis number to verify the service history against their database.

 Seller’s Guide — How to Maximize Your Royal Enfield Himalayan 450 Resale